tommai78101/Pica/README.md

 # Setup

-citro3d can be built and installed using the following command:
+Pica (and citro3d altogether) can be built and installed using the following command:

     make install